krajwade/FLAG-Beamformer-pulsar/README.md

 The way to install the code is as follows:

-1. clone the repo from the GitHub Repository ()
+1. clone the repo from the GitHub Repository (https://github.com/krajwade/FLAG-Beamformer-pulsar)

-2. change the
+2. change the bin directory if need be to where you want the binary files to be installed.

+3. Compile the code by running make in the folder with the Makefile.

 # Things to be done.